bluewaysw/pcgeos/TechDocs/Markdown/Concepts/cvm.md

 block's entry in the table contains information about the block, such as the block's location in the file.
 Usually, the Block Table contains entries for blocks that haven't been created yet; when all of these handles have been used, the VM Manager expands the block table.
-For details, see section 18.2.3 on page 677.
+For details, see [section 18.2.3](#1822-vm-handles).

 #### 18.2.1 The VM Manager